jhita/orchestrate.js/README.md

 # Running Tests
 Currently, Orchestrate.js runs against the actual Orchestrate API.
 At the moment, there is no available local version to work with.

+The tests will write data to collections in the app associated with an api key you provide.
+The collection names are unlikely to collide with any of your own.
+You will need to export your api key for the tests to use it (see below).
+If your app is NOT located in AWS US East, you will also need to export a variable indicating the datacenter (see example below).
+A list of the datacenter and the endpoints can be found here [Datacenters](https://orchestrate.io/docs/multi-data-center) (be sure to only provide the hostname for the value).

 Ensure all dependencies are installed within the orchestrate director by running

 ```